-However, deportation is not always final—with the right legal strategy, you may be able to appeal, challenge, or delay your removal.
+Whether you are a permanent resident, refugee, or foreign national, a removal order does not have to be final.
+With the right legal strategy, it may be possible to appeal, challenge, or delay your removal.

 At Kingwell Immigration Law, we are committed to providing strong, effective, and personalized legal representation for individuals facing Canada deportation.